Samukat/Data3001G2/README.md

 ### 2.3 Assumptions

 - **Baseline assumptions:** derived from client consultation (Stuart, Oracle)
-  - The first measured lap is a flying lap, meaning that the car crosses the start/finish line already at racing speed.
-Data collection begins at ≈0 m with the car already moving, not from a standing start
+  - Flying Lap Start: The first measured lap in the telemetry is assumed to be a flying lap.
+Data collection begins with the vehicle already moving ( $\approx$ 0 m lap distance) and at racing speed, not from a standing start or pit exit.
-  - Current **f1sim-ref-line** ideal racing line is not indicative of fastest possible route for each driver (Stuart)
+  - Reference Line Validity: The provided f1sim-ref-line ideal racing line is not taken as the fastest possible route for every driver, but rather as a geometric reference (as advised by Stuart, Oracle).

 - **Data cleaning assumptions:**
   - Remove irrelevant tracks
   - Remove NaNs in car coordinates